Japan's Sumitomo Mitsui to end corporate finance exposure to coal mining by 2040

 By Sudarshan Varadhan

-SINGAPORE, Feb 9 (Reuters) - Sumitomo Mitsui Banking Corp (SMBC) will not have any corporate and project finance exposure to coal mining by 2040 but does not have a concrete timeline for reducing support to trade finance, a senior company official said on Thursday.
+SINGAPORE, Feb 9 (Reuters) - Sumitomo Mitsui Banking Corp (SMBC) will phase out corporate and project finance exposure to coal mining by 2040 but does not have a concrete timeline for reducing support to trade finance, a senior company official said on Thursday.

-The main banking arm of Sumitomo Mitsui Financial Group 8316.T stopped funding new mines, expansion of existing ones and related infrastructure in May, but has stopped short of giving a timeline on corporate finance, which critics say could potentially provide a loophole to lend to pure-play coal miners.
+The main banking arm of Sumitomo Mitsui Financial Group 8316.T said in disclosures to investors last year it would halt funding for new mines, expansion of existing ones and related infrastructure, but stopped short of giving a timeline on ending corporate finance for companies linked to coal mining.

-Rajeev Kannan, SMBC's Managing Executive Officer and Co-Head of Asia Pacific Division told Reuters on Thursday "some level of trade finance" could still be available for coal dealers shipping critical fuel supplies for power plants.
+Rajeev Kannan, SMBC's Managing Executive Officer and Co-Head of Asia Pacific Division told Reuters on Thursday there would be no project and corporate finance exposure to coal mining and coal-fired power plants by 2040.

-"But even that kind of support, over a period of time, will go away," Kannan told Reuters in an interview.
+"But even that kind of support, over a period of time, will go away," he said.

 Top global lenders - under pressure from investors, Western governments and campaigners - have squeezed credit lines that finance projects based on fossil fuels in a bid to achieve net-zero emissions across their financing portfolios.